XH-B/ABM/README.md

 ## Data
-We use public
-The Offline Handwritten Formula Recognition dataset CROHME 2014, 2016 and 2019 used in the paper can be download in the [TC-11 Online Resources](http://tc11.cvc.uab.es/datasets/ICDAR2019-CROHME-TDF_1) or in offical [ICDAR 2019 CROHME + TFD Competition ](https://www.cs.rit.edu/~crohme2019/dataANDtools.html).
+We use the Offline Handwritten Formula Recognition dataset CROHME 2014, 2016 and 2019 that can be download in the [TC-11 Online Resources](http://tc11.cvc.uab.es/datasets/ICDAR2019-CROHME-TDF_1) or in offical [ICDAR 2019 CROHME + TFD Competition ](https://www.cs.rit.edu/~crohme2019/dataANDtools.html).
 The required data files should be put into `data/` folder.
 A demo slice of the data is illustrated in the following figure.